-Even before COVID-19, New York City was facing a profound hunger crisis—particularly in the marginalized communities that City Harvest has long served.
+Even before the COVID-19 pandemic, New York City was facing a profound hunger crisis—particularly in the marginalized communities that City Harvest has long served.

-In one of the world’s most costly cities, more than 2.5 million working-age New Yorkers were struggling to make ends meet before COVID-19.
-Nearly 1.2 million New Yorkers were experiencing, including one in five New York City children.
+More than 2.5 million working-age New Yorkers were struggling to make ends meet.
+Nearly 1.2 million New Yorkers were experiencing , including one in five New York City children.

-The COVID-19 pandemic and the economic crash that followed have made New York City’s hunger crisis even worse.
-Food insecurity is expected to rise 38 percent citywide in 2020—and 49 percent among children, according to.
+The COVID-19 pandemic and resultant economic crisis have made New York City’s hunger crisis even worse.
+Food insecurity is expected to rise by 54 percent citywide during the pandemic—and 64 percent among children, according to .
 But hunger doesn’t fall equally across the city.
 It hits particularly hard in the communities of color that have been disproportionately harmed by decades of policy inequities and systemic failures.

 No New Yorker—no matter who they are or where they come from—should have to worry about where their next meal will come from.